Back to Dr. Uke's WAITING ROOM

 DR. UKE (AKA DR. JIM ROSOKOFF)

-I am a Glastonbury dermatologist and musician who, for the last several years, has become quite passionate about playing, and teaching others to play, the ukulele.
-It is the easiest instrument to learn to accompany oneself singing.
+I am a musician and retired dermatologist who, for the last several years, has become quite passionate about playing, and teaching others to play, the ukulele.
+It is the easiest instrument to learn to accompany singing.
 It is also quite small and therefore “kid friendly.”

-I teach ukulele to fifth and sixth grade students at the Gideon Welles School in Glastonbury.
-I have also led teacher workshops in Glastonbury and Hebron, presented a ukulele workshop at the 2003 CMEA conference in Hartford, and given two eight-week adult ed courses per year in Glastonbury.
-For ten years, my two daughters and I performed as the musical group Pride and Joy and Dad.
-In recent years my accompaniment for the group has been, almost exclusively, on the (electric) ukulele.
-I lead the Glastonbury Ukulele Band and the Glastonbury Ukulele Club.
+I teach ukulele to sixth grade students at the Gideon Welles School in Glastonbury.
+I have also led teacher workshops in Connecticut and Massachusetts, presented a ukulele workshop at the 2003 CMEA conference in Hartford, and given two eight-week adult ed courses per year in Glastonbury for the past seventeen years.
+My daughters and I have performed for twenty-five years as the musical family group Pride and Joy and Dad, taking a break only for college (theirs, not mine!).
+We are now called Dr. Uke and Daughters.
+My accompaniment for the group is now, exclusively, on the ukulele.
+We recently have performed at clubs in New York City, and have several videos on YouTube.
+I lead the Glastonbury Ukulele Band, the Glastonbury Ukulele Club, and Glastonbury's BIG SING, a monthly, community-wide singalong.

 Because I would like the younger generations to become acquainted with this instrument, and, hopefully, learn to play, I give presentations to student assemblies, and hands-on workshops to teachers, especially music teachers.